President and Founder

 In 1999, Sheri created the Mighty Texas Dog Walk as a special event fundraiser for Service Dogs, Inc. It has won five Guinness World Records including “Largest Dog Walk” and “Biggest Fur Ball”.
 Over the past 15 years, it has raised millions of dollars.

-Sheri also ran for Texas State Representative in 2018.
+In 2018, Sheri ran for Texas State Representative.

 Manager of Training